Bomays/holbertonschool-higher_level_programming/holbertonschool-web_front_end/README.md

 ```
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone:

 - Which guidelines to follow for HTML
 - How to create the skeleton of an HTML5 page